Fergarram/research-vault/External Resources/📰 "Hidden Computational Power Found in the Arms of Neurons" - Quanta Magazine.md

 ## Notes

-I found this paper while working on [[🔬 Experiment 001a - Parsing Markdown with Ego Cells]].
+I found this paper while working on [[🔬 Experiment 001a - Parsing Markdown with Cellular Automata]].
 There's a cell diagram I made that was inspired by the contents of this article.